SychO9/smf-hall-of-fame/README.txt

 Creation Of The Mod

 ## IMAGES & ICONS
-All images and icons come from iconfinder.com and are free for use.
+All images and icons Were Created by Paomedia, and are free for use under the Creative Commons (Attribution 3.0 Unported) License

 ## END
 To Be Updated.